aldro61/papers/choi_et_al_2017.md

 * The method jointly optmizes sentence selection and answer generation

 * Sentence selection: p(s | x, d), where x is a question and d is a document.
+This is given by an attention model.

 * Answer generation: p(y | x, ^d), where ^d is the learned document summary.

+* In the attention model, they use the concatenated representations of a sentence and the query and then apply transformation ending with a softmax to get the probability.

 Points to:
 * Multi-level structured models for document- level sentiment classification.